drapterlagas/nector-xmd/README.md

 1. Fork and star this repo first

-Click the button below to fork QUEEN ADIZA Repository to your GitHub account:
+Click the button below to fork nector-xmd Repository to your GitHub account:

   <br>
     <p align="left">